 What Is Test Automation?

 Test automation is a method in software testing.
 It makes use of special software tools to control the execution of tests.
 It then compares actual test results with predicted or expected results.
-Test automation is also called automated testing.
+Test automation is also called automated testing or automated QA testing.

 Test automation, when executed well, relieves much of the manual requirements of the testing lifecycle.